awsdocs/amazon-eks-user-guide/doc_source/getting-started-eksctl.md

    You'll see several lines of output as the cluster and nodes are created\.
 The last line of output is similar to the following example line\.

    ```
-   [✓]  EKS cluster "windows-prod" in "region-code" region is ready
+   [✓]  EKS cluster "my-cluster" in "us-west-2" region is ready
    ```

-**Note**
-If specifying an Arm node type, then review the considerations in [Amazon EKS optimized Arm Amazon Linux AMIs](eks-optimized-ami.md#arm-ami) before deploying\.
-If nodes fail to join the cluster, see [Nodes fail to join cluster](troubleshooting.md#worker-node-fail) in the Troubleshooting guide\.
+   If nodes fail to join the cluster, then see [Nodes fail to join cluster](troubleshooting.md#worker-node-fail) in the Troubleshooting guide\.
-For more information on the available options for `eksctl` commands, enter the following command\.

-     ```
-     eksctl command -help
-     ```

 ------